igr/exemplatory/stopwatch/README.md

 ⭐️ [haskell](haskell) (by @igr)

 > And now, the same solution in Haskell.
 The code is much more concise, and the state transitions are modeled using pattern matching.
-The code is pure, and the state is immutable.
+The code is pure (with IO effect), and the state is immutable.
 The code is also very readable and easy to understand.